Choosing an Air Ambulance

 What is the company's safety record?
-Has it had any FAA violations?
+Has it had any Federal Aviation Administration (FAA) violations?

-Mayo MedAir standards: Patients can be assured of the safety of the Mayo MedAir transport program because of the annual safety audits and strict internal quality, safety standards and accreditation by the Commission on Accreditation of Medical Transport Services (CAMTS).
-Mayo MedAir has had no FAA violations.
+- Mayo MedAir standards: Patients can be assured of the safety of the Mayo MedAir transport program because of the annual safety audits and strict internal quality, safety standards and accreditation by the Commission on Accreditation of Medical Transport Systems (CAMTS).

 What type of aircraft will be used?
 Does it have the capability to fly in all weather?
 Is the cabin pressurized?
 What guarantee is there the plane indicated will actually be the one used?

-Mayo MedAir standards: Mayo MedAir uses only pressurized all-weather aircraft dedicated to medical transport use, meaning all equipment necessary for a flight is always checked and available in the cabin.
-Additionally, the aircraft cabin is ideally suited for medical transportation and not used part time for charter flights or ferrying freight.
+- Mayo MedAir standards: Mayo MedAir uses only pressurized all-weather aircraft dedicated to medical transport use.
+The aircraft cabin is ideally suited for medical transportation and not used part time for charter flights or ferrying freight.
+Medical equipment is routinely checked by qualified medical staff working in cabin interiors of sufficient size to ensure comfort and quality care.
 Pressurized aircraft can fly above cloud level, ensuring a smooth ride in most weather conditions.
 Interiors are of sufficient size to ensure comfort and quality care.
 In nearly all cases, Mayo MedAir has room available for a family member or guardian to travel along at no additional charge.

 What are the pilot qualifications?

-Is the air ambulance company a member of the Commission on Accreditation of Medical Transport Services (CAMTS)?
+Is the air ambulance company a member of the Commission on Accreditation of Medical Transport Systems (CAMTS)?
 Is it CAMTS accredited?

-Industry standards: CAMTS membership varies throughout the industry.
+- Industry standards: CAMTS membership varies throughout the industry.
 In the absence of state and federal regulations, membership in CAMTS can ensure minimum safety and competency standards are being met.
-Many for-profit companies may decide against attaining accreditation.

 What are the transport team qualifications?
 Have they had any special training?

-Mayo MedAir standards: All Mayo MedAir transport nurses, paramedics, respiratory therapists and other specialists work at Mayo Clinic and are experienced in critical-care medicine.
+- Mayo MedAir standards: All Mayo MedAir transport nurses, paramedics, respiratory therapists and other specialists work at Mayo Clinic and are experienced in critical care medicine.
 Transport nurses and paramedics are trained in advanced life support.
-Specialized teams are available for both pediatric and neonatal care.
-All team members are trained in flight physiology and have annual safety training.
+Specialized teams are available for both pediatric and neonatal care, and all team members are trained in flight physiology and have annual safety training.
 Each flight team is selected based on the patient's unique current and potential needs, which is also the case for all equipment — from automatic external defibrillators to neonatal transporters.
 Flight team members are also dedicated medical transport professionals, rather than individuals pulled from other medical units when needed for a flight.